 - Australian Air Force Cadets member

-Please note: Lineal descents of RAAF members are not eligible to apply
+Please note: Lineal descendents of RAAF members are not eligible to apply.

 What do I include in my application?